-01.02 To verify that the manufacture and fabrication of the RV head are completed in conformance with applicable codes and standards and design requirements all dimensions and related tolerances for the RV head including openings in it are in accordance with design drawings.
+01.02 To verify that the manufacture and fabrication of the RV head are completed in conformance with applicable codes and standards and design requirements, and that all dimensions and related tolerances for the RV head including openings in it are in accordance with design drawings.

 01.03 To verify that RV head removal and replacement activities maintain adequate nuclear and radiological safety.

-01.04 To verify that the RV head post-installation test program is adequate, in conformance with requirements, and satisfactorily implemented.
+01.04 To verify that the RV head post-installation test program is technically adequate, in conformance with requirements, and satisfactorily implemented.

 71007-02 INSPECTION REQUIREMENTS